bradleyhop/frontend-mentor-github-user-search-app/README.md

 - More practice with building an app from a design file (Figma).
 - Reading the user's preference for light or dark themes to set the theme of the app appropriately.
-- I trying to use CSS grid more often to better understand when I would use grid vs flexbox; in general, grid is nice for elements of consistant size while flex is good for elements differing in size and flowing elements (also good for vertically aligning elements within a div vertically).
+- I am using CSS Grid more often to better understand when I would use grid vs flexbox; in general, grid is nice for elements of consistant size while flex is good for elements differing in size and flowing elements (also good for vertically aligning elements within a div vertically).